Acer rubrum: Distribution and habitat

 Acer rubrum is one of the most abundant and widespread trees in eastern North America.
 It can be found from the south of Newfoundland, through Nova Scotia, New Brunswick, and southern Quebec to the southwest west of Ontario, extreme southeastern Manitoba and northern Minnesota; southward through Wisconsin, Illinois, Missouri, eastern Oklahoma, and eastern Texas in its western range; and east to Florida.
 It has the largest continuous range along the North American Atlantic Coast of any tree that occurs in Florida.
 In total it ranges 2600 km from north to south.
 The species is native to all regions of the United States east of the 95th meridian.
 The tree's range ends where the -40 °C mean minimum isotherm begins, namely in southeastern Canada.
 A. rubrum is not present in most of the Prairie Peninsula of the northern Midwest (although it is found in Ohio), the coastal prairie in southern Louisiana and southeastern Texas and the swamp prairie of the Florida Everglades.
 Red maple's western range stops with the Great Plains where conditions become too dry for it.
 The absence of red maple from the Prairie Peninsula is most likely due to the tree's poor tolerance of wildfires.
 Red maple is most abundant in the Northeastern US, the Upper Peninsula of Michigan, and northeastern Wisconsin, and is rare in the extreme west of its range and in the Southeastern US.

 In several other locations, the tree is absent from large areas but still present in a few specific habitats.
 An example is the Bluegrass region of Kentucky, where red maple is not found in the dominant open plains, but is present along streams.
 Here the red maple is not present in the bottom land forests of the Grain Belt, despite the fact it is common in similar habitats and species associations both to the north and south of this area.
 In the Northeastern US, red maple can be a climax forest species in certain locations, but will eventually give way to sugar maple.

 A. rubrum does very well in a wide range of soil types, with varying textures, moisture, pH, and elevation, probably more so than any other forest tree in North America.
-A. rubrums wide pH tolerance means that it can grow in a variety of places, and it is widespread along the Eastern United States.
+Its wide pH tolerance means that it can grow in a variety of places, and it is widespread along the Eastern United States.
 It grows on glaciated as well as unglaciated soils derived from granite, gneiss, schist, sandstone, shale, slate, conglomerate, quartzite, and limestone.
 Chlorosis can occur on very alkaline soils, though otherwise its pH tolerance is quite high.
 Moist mineral soil is best for germination of seeds.